Written by Katherine Flynn, Australia

 A couple of weeks after arriving back in this country, I also started working in skincare retail.
 A customer handed me her business card and asked if I’d like to work with her at her local Christian radio station, which I eventually did in the end.
 And in a matter of weeks, I got baptised at her church too.

 Each day, the Holy Spirit plays a huge part in helping me check in on myself and I find partaking of Communion regularly reveals to me the state of my heart.
-For a long time, God just let me know I was loved—He covered my shame—and I needed that time to just be loved.But after a while, as I grew in the revelation of where I still hadn’t forgiven, or may have judged, it became obvious to me that I had to forgive those who had offended me.
+For a long time, God just let me know I was loved—He covered my shame—and I needed that time to just be loved.But after a while, as I grew in the revelation of where I still hadn’t forgiven, or may have judged, it became obvious to me that I had to forgive those who had offended me in the past.

 Discipleship with those established in faith was also critical to me.
 I have prayer warriors around me who have been with me almost since the beginning of my time with the Lord.
 I can say, without doubt, that their prayers shift my life in ways I wasn’t capable of.